elpanayurich/monkeytype-copy/README.md

 This is basically a "copy" of the famous https://monkeytype.com/ web.
 You can test your typing skills and train a bit with different gamemodes and customizations.
+I made it in spanish, but you can change the words dictionary in the 'palabras' file.